ordina-jworks/ordina-jworks.github.io/_posts/2017-12-20-Virtual-Reality.md

 <img alt="Augmented Reality - Pokémon Go" src="{{ '/img/virtualreality/ar-pokemon.jpg' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 600px;">

 Pokémon Go is a fine example of an AR application.
-It is Augmented Reality because the application is still grounded mostly in the real world.
+It is augmented reality because the application is still grounded mostly in the real world.
 The virtual elements are layered on top of the real world, but they do not interact with it.

 There are 4 types of augmented reality applications.